 Mellon Arts Project

 The Institute for Research in African American Studies (IRAAS) in the African American and African Diaspora Studies Department (AAADS) at Columbia University is pleased to announce a series of arts programming funded by the Mellon Foundation.
-The initiative, which launches this academic year 2020-2021, will roll out over the course of three years in collaboration with departments at Columbia, Harlem- based organizations, and cultural institutions nationally and abroad.
+The initiative, which launched during the 2020-2021academic year, is a three years collaboration with departments at Columbia, Harlem-based organizations, and cultural institutions nationally and abroad.
 The partnerships created through this initiative are designed to sustain the centrality of the arts in AAADS and its broader intellectual community.

 The initiative is led by Farah Jasmine Griffin, William B. Ransford Professor of English and Comparative Literature and African-American Studies and Professor of African American and African Diaspora Studies; Chair, Department of African American and African Diaspora Studies, in collaboration with Kellie Jones, Hans Hofmann Professor of Modern Art in the Departments of Art History and Archaeology and African American and African Diaspora Studies, and Josef Sorett, Associate Professor of Religion and African American and African Diaspora Studies, and Director of the Center on African-American Religion, Sexual Politics and Social Justice.
-The Project Director of the Initiative is Tumelo Mosaka.
+The Project Director of the Initiative is led by Tumelo Mosaka an independent curator.
+Mosaka's contact is [email protected]

 Projects